McKenzie Westmore

-McKenzie Kate Westmore (born April 26, 1977) is an American actress and singer most popular for having played the role of Sheridan Crane Lopez-Fitzgerald on the television soap opera Passions from 1999 to 2008.
+McKenzie Kate Westmore (born April 26, 1977) is an American actress.
+She is best known for having played the role of Sheridan Crane in the television series Passions from 1999 to 2008 and for being the host of Face Off from 2011 to 2018.

 Early life

 Westmore was born April 26, 1977, in San Fernando, California.
-She is part of the younger generation of the Westmore family, known for their achievements in film makeup.
+She is part of the Westmore family, known for their achievements in film makeup.
 She is the daughter of makeup artists Marion Christine Bergeson and Michael Westmore.
 She attended the Los Angeles County High School for the Arts as a music major and graduated in 1995.

 Career

-Westmore is best known for playing of Sheridan Crane Lopez-Fitzgerald on the television soap opera Passions from 1999 to 2008.
-To fans of Passions, Sheridan is well known for her popular supercouple pairing with Luis Lopez-Fitzgerald, portrayed by Galen Gering.
-They are sometimes called "Shuis", blend of both their names.

-She guest-starred on an episode of Friends (season 7, episode 18: "The One with Joey's Award") as presenter.

-In 2008, she made a guest appearance in season 3 of Dexter.

-On December 12, 2008, Westmore debuted in the recurring role of Dr. Riley Sinclair on ABC's daytime drama All My Children.

-Since 2011, Westmore has served as the Host of the Syfy original series Face Off, a reality competition featuring makeup artists competing for $100,000.
+Westmore made her acting debut at three years of age in the 1980 film Raging Bull as the daughter of Robert De Niro's character.
+She is best known for playing Sheridan Crane in the television soap opera Passions from 1999 to 2008.
+From 2011 to 2018, Westmore served as the host of the Syfy television series Face Off, a reality competition show featuring makeup artists competing for $100,000.

+Westmore has appeared in multiple pieces of Star Trek media, including Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager, Star Trek: Enterprise, and Star Trek: Insurrection.

 Personal life

-McKenzie Westmore and Keith Volpone were married for 9 years.
-They married on 25th May 2002.
-9 years later they divorced on 3rd Jun 2011.
+McKenzie Westmore was married to Seven Volpone from 2002 to 2011.
+Their divorce was finalized in 2012.
+Their son Maddox was born in 2006.

 On October 11, 2015, Westmore married former Face Off judge Patrick Tatopoulos.
 The couple met while working together on the first season of the show.
 The wedding ceremony was held at Chateau Le Dome at Saddlerock Ranch Winery in Malibu, California.
+Westmore has a pet Italian Greyhound.

 In 2019, Westmore revealed that she has Tourette syndrome, having been diagnosed with the genetic condition at age 10.

-McKenzie Westmore is the founder and creative director of Westmore Beauty.
-She developed the Westmore Beauty Collection to make the tips and tricks available to everyday women that was previously an exclusive for celebrities.
-McKenzie continues to create new products for the Westmore beauty line.
+McKenzie Westmore is the founder and creative director of Westmore Beauty, a cosmetics brand.